ymugume19/Git-Markdown-Exercise/README.md

-# EEOB/BCB 546X Unix Git Exercise
+# EEOB/BCB 546X Git/Markdown Exercise

-This exercise will take you through the process of using Git and Unix.
+This exercise will take you through the process of using Git and Markdown.
 For this, you will first create a GitHub account.
 Once you have done that, you will 'fork' this repository to your account.
-Then you can clone your version of the repository to the class cluster (or your own machine) and then follow the Unix tasks on the cluster.
-Once you have completed the Unix part of the exercise, you will push the changes to your repository.
+Then you can clone your version of the repository to the class cluster (or your own machine) and then follow the instructions for working with Markdown.
+Once you have completed the Markdown file, you will push the changes to your repository.

 ## Get a GitHub User Account